Trump demands Bubba Wallace apology, alleges noose incident was 'a hoax' | CBC Sports

 Trump demands Bubba Wallace apology, alleges noose incident was 'a hoax'

-NASCAR's layered relationship with President Donald Trump took a sharp turn Monday when Trump blasted the series for banning the Confederate flag and wrongly accused the sport's only full-time Black driver of perpetrating "a hoax" when a crew member found a noose in the team garage stall.
+NASCAR's layered relationship with Donald Trump took a sharp turn Monday when the U.S. president blasted the series for banning the Confederate flag and wrongly accused the sport's only full-time Black driver of perpetrating "a hoax" when a crew member found a noose in the team garage stall.

 Trump suggested Bubba Wallace should apologize after the sport rallied around him after the noose was found in his assigned stall at Talladega Superspeedway in Alabama.
 Federal authorities ruled last month the noose had been hanging since October and was not a hate crime.
 NASCAR and the FBI have exclusively referred to the rope — which was used to pull the garage door closed — as a noose.